 Industrial 3D printers are a solid choice for large batches of parts (200 a week or more) fabricated in advanced materials and with high dimensional requirements (± 0.127 mm).

-A specialized operator is necessary to manipulate this kind of machinery.
+A specialized operator is required to operate this kind of machinery.

 Professional desktop 3D printers compared to industrial printers and outsourcing

-In the case of outsourcing, the initial investment is zero.
-Outsourcing is a good first step for companies who are assessing the possibility of incorporating 3D printing technologies in-house, in order to validate if it is really what they need.
+With outsourcing, the initial investment is zero, making it a good first step for companies who are assessing the possibility of incorporating 3D printing technologies in-house.

 · Lead Times